fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 #### 6.6.5.
 Table Menu
 ![menu mockup and annotations](https://user-images.githubusercontent.com/25359812/52878964-fd079c80-312b-11e9-8cda-ce48e6be994a.png)

 - **Split View**:** table height is half of the map height
 - **Maximize:**** table height takes up the full height of the map
 - **Filter by extent:** table automatically updates on map extent change to display only layer features within the current extent
 - **Show filters:** toggling this option off will hide all column filters
     - the user will not be able to use or change column filters while this option is toggled off
     - columns themselves will still be displayed and column filters will remain applied
 - **Print:** takes the user to a printer friendly page displaying table data
     - this option is disabled by default
     - it is the map author's responsibility to enable it in the config
 - **Export:** Exports table data to CSV

 ** **Note:** Not available in mobile view because table will take up whole height and width of the map by default

 #### 6.6.6.
 Close table

 Closes the table.

 ### 6.7.
 Column Reorder

 Clicking the right arrow on a column makes it swap places with the column to the right of it.
 Clicking the left arrow makes it swap places with the column to the left of it.

 The right arrow is disabled for columns that are at the right end of the table, and the left arrow is disabled for columns that are at the left end of the table.

-Columns can also be reordered by dragging and dropping.

 ### 6.8.
 Column Title
 Displays the name of the column.
 This name is generated automatically using layer data but can also be set in the config.

 ### 6.9.
 Column Sort

 Click on the column name to sort columns.

 - An up arrow indicates that the column data is being sorted in ascending order (for numerical data) and in alphabetical order (for text data)
 - A down arrow indicates that the column data is being sorted in descending order (for numerical data) and in reverse alphabetical order (for text data)
 - No arrow indicates that no column sort is being applied to the current column
 - You can use `Shift + click` to sort multiple columns at once